turbot/pipes-docs/docs/accounts/developer/index.md

 The **Developer Plan** provides essential features for individual users.

-With the developer plan, you get a single developer account that allows you to create [connections](/pipes/docs/accounts/developer/connections) and [workspaces](/pipes/docs/accounts/developer/workspaces) for your personal use.
+With the developer plan, you get a single developer account that allows you to create [workspaces](/pipes/docs/accounts/developer/workspaces) for your personal use.

 You can get started for free - No credit card required!
 The plan includes 400 compute minutes and 3GB storage, but you can [purchase additional capacity](/pipes/pricing) in a monthly pay-as-you-go model.